codecentric/minimal-rag-js/README.md

 ## Evaluation

 To evaluate the quality of the current RAG-Configuration a set of tools was provided.
+To separate the code from the minimal usecase, all chain definitions are defined in the `evaluations` directory.
+To serve the evaluated RAG-Pipeline run `yarn serve-for-evaluation`

 ### Prerequisites